rgbpokka/tp/docs/UserGuide.md

 * **Archived guests** are not deleted.
 </div>
 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
-`clearguest` command would remove all guest and this action is irreversible.
+The `clearguest` command would remove all guest and this action is irreversible.
-Only use this command if you really need to wipe all current guest data.
+Only use this command if you really need to wipe all guest data.
 </div>

 [Back to Table of Contents](#table-of-contents)